BH-webdev-devops/fit-frenzy-frontend/README.md

 - Search Fitness exercise Videos
   - Users can search for fitness exercise videos to find instructional content and workout routines.
+  - Recommendation of videos based on titles

+- Admin role
+    - Only users with admin role has access to view all the users and their profile.
+If required, user can all delete the user profile.

+- Community Blog
+    - In order to connect all the users together, a user can post a message and other users can reply to it.
+    All posts are visible to all the users.
+    - User can delete or update only their posts and replies.

 ## Tech Stack